cmaureir/progra-alma/lectures/week1/lecture2.rst

 The console allows to enter a program through the command line.
 It also allows to evaluate expressions and see the results immediately.
 This allows, for example, using it like a calculator.

-The next video shows how to use the interactive interpreter:

-    [Video]

 The interactive console
 always shows the ``>>>`` symbol,